Gloria Bell

-Gloria Bell is a 2018 comedy-drama film written and directed by Sebastián Lelio; it is an English language remake of Lelio's 2013 film Gloria.
+Gloria Bell is a 2018 comedy-drama film co-written and directed by Sebastián Lelio; it is an English language remake of his 2013 film Gloria.
 The film stars Julianne Moore, John Turturro, Michael Cera, Caren Pistorius, Brad Garrett, Jeanne Tripplehorn, Rita Wilson, Sean Astin, and Holland Taylor.
 It had its world premiere at the Toronto International Film Festival on September 7, 2018, and was theatrically released in the United States on March 8, 2019, by A24.

 Plot

-Gloria Bell is a middle-aged divorcée living in LA.
+Gloria Bell is a middle-aged divorcée living in Los Angeles.
 She has two children: Anne, a kindhearted yoga instructor, and Peter, an uninspired married man who cares for his infant son while his wife is away.
 Gloria spends her nights letting loose at dance clubs around the city that play 1970s and 1980s dance music.

-One night, she meets Arnold, also a divorcée, and they hit it off.
+One night, Gloria meets Arnold, also a divorcée, and they hit it off.
 They sleep together and begin a relationship shortly after.
 However, Gloria is annoyed when Arnold admits that he still financially supports his ex-wife and two daughters, who are unemployed and demanding.
-Arnold owns a paintball arena and introduces Gloria to the sport.
+He owns a paintball arena and introduces her to the sport.

-At Peter’s birthday party, Gloria introduces Arnold to her children, ex-husband Dustin, and Dustin’s wife Fiona.
+At Peter's birthday party, Gloria introduces Arnold to her children, ex-husband Dustin, and Dustin's wife Fiona.
 During a toast, Gloria unwittingly reveals that Anne is pregnant; the father is a Swedish wave rider and she plans to move to Sweden with him, which Dustin was not aware of.

 Later, they look at old family photos including Gloria and Dustin's wedding pictures.
-Gloria and Dustin laugh at the old photos but Arnold, feeling left out, leaves unnoticed.
+The exes laugh at the old photos but Arnold, feeling left out, leaves unnoticed.
 When Gloria realizes Arnold has left, everyone goes looking for him before giving up.
-Gloria leaves the party embarrassed.
+She leaves the party embarrassed.